BurgerBase Address - 82 Ilford Lane, Ilford, London, IG1 2LA

 Chicken Flamor £3.99

 Chicken Flamor is one of the three grilled burgers available.
 This burger was tasty but could have had extra sauces added, again personal preference, which I did after having a few bites.
-I was told it was one of the most popular burgers from their menu, and it was worth the treat.
+I was told it was one of the most popular burgers on their menu, and it was worth the treat.

 Fresh chicken fillet, cheese lettuce, onion, tomato, American mustard, magic onion sauce and toasted sesame sauce.